 *Note: In recent times, many Algarve beaches have unfortunately been plagued by invasive algae.
 Scientists ask that beachgoers fill out this form if they come across a beach with washed-up algae.

-3. Peruse Old Town
+3. Peruse Lagos Old Town

-Lagos’s Old Town will draw you in for an evening of café-chilling, wine-sipping, and gift-shopping.
+Lagosโs Old Town will draw you in for an evening of cafรฉ-chilling, wine-sipping, and gift-shopping.
 Let it!
-Old Town is totally adorable, and just as historic as it is charming!
-Follow the beloved calçada portuguesa (iconic Portuguese limestone tile) through the small streets of Old Town and peruse around; spend a few hours getting lost.
+Old Town is near the city center, totally adorable, and just as historic as it is charming!

 For reference, use the tall white tower of the Igreja de Santo Antonio to guide you back down from the hills.
-You’ll likely pass by this landmark more than once, so why not pop inside?
+Youโll likely pass by this landmark more than once, so why not pop inside?
 This baroque church is small, but quite marvelous inside with intricate gold leafing, and a small museum, Museu de Lagos, attached.

-Once the sun goes down, Lagos’s lively nightlife really gets going.
-From pubs and bars to fancy restaurants and even a nightclub, take your pick and enjoy a night out on the town!
-Some must-visit bars are Bon Vivant, Peppers Bar, Three Monkeys Bar, and Eddie’s Bar for a cold pint!
+Once the sun goes down, Lagosโs lively nightlife really gets going.
+From pubs and bars to fancy restaurants and even a nightclub, take your pick and enjoy a night out on the town.

 4. Take a Speedboat to the Benagil Caves